 – Use one mug during the whole day, if possible only refilling, without washing.

-– Some people replace three basic types of plates (soup plate, dinner plate, and smaller plate) with one item: a shallow bowl.
+– Some people replace three basic types of plates (soup plate, dinner plate, and a smaller plate) with one item: a shallow bowl.

-2 | Wash your clothes and bedding regularly.
+2 | wash your clothes and bedding regularly

 Simple laundry starts when you shop for new clothes.
 Set up rules, making later the care for your clothes easier.
 Look at my rules for conscious shopping for clothes.

 Keeping these rules allows me to wash almost all of my and my Boys’ clothes together.
 And last weekend I used an iron for the first time this year.
 Yes!
 And it’s September.
-Stay with me if you want to have as easy life as mine 🙂
+Stay with me if you want to have an as easy life as mine 🙂

-3 | Do vacuum cleaning once a week.
+3 | do vacuum cleaning once a week

 Or even use just a brush and dustpan.
 This idea would resonate with life describes in Tom Hodgkinson’s book How To Be Free.